 Cubic's program was designed around the Organisation for Economic Co-Operation and Development (OECD) Due Diligence Guidance for Responsible Business Conduct.
-At the heart of our program are our worldwide policies entitled "Corporate Social Responsibility in Supply Chain Management" and "Human Rights Policy."
+At the heart of our program are our worldwide policies entitled "Corporate Social Responsibility in Supply Chain Management" and "Human Rights Policy" (available here).
 These policies set forth our commitment neither to tolerate nor profit from human trafficking and to suspend or terminate our relationship with any supplier we reasonably suspect is sourcing from, or linked to, any party committing human rights abuses.
 Our "Human Rights Policy" was designed to reflect Cubic's commitment to respect human rights in a way consistent with the UN Guiding Principles on Business and Human Rights regarding the Corporate Responsibility to Respect Human Rights and the United Nations Global Compact (UNGC) Declaration on Human Rights: Guidance for Businesses.
-We maintain an ethics hotline, available 24/7, worldwide, for anyone to report violations, and we maintain two fulltime employees dedicated to supply chain compliance issues as well as a Senior Director of Responsible Sourcing to lead Cubic's push towards more sustainable development.
+We maintain an ethics hotline, available 24/7, worldwide, for anyone to report violations, and we maintain two fulltime employees dedicated to supply chain compliance issues to lead Cubic's push towards more sustainable development.